-As a full-time student, you attend two days each week in Year 1 (currently Monday and Tuesday) and one day a week in Years 2 and 3 (currently Thursday).
+As a full-time student, you attend two days each week in Year one (currently Monday and Tuesday) and one day a week in Years two and three (currently Thursday).

-If you study this course part time, you attend one day each week in Years 1-3 (currently Monday in Year 1, Tuesday in Year 2 and Thursday in Year 3).
-There is a four-year study option where you attend one day each week in Year 4, on a Thursday.
-The five-year option requires you to attend a half day each week in Years 4 and 5, both on a Thursday.
+If you study this course part time, you attend one day each week in Years one to three (currently Monday in Year one, Tuesday in Year two and Thursday in Year three).
+There is a four-year study option where you attend one day each week in Year four, on a Thursday.
+The five-year option requires you to attend one module in Year four and one module in Year five.

-We assess taught modules through coursework and assessment under controlled conditions.
+We assess taught modules through coursework and assignments under controlled conditions.
 Practice assessment is through direct observation, case studies, process reports, supervision groups and placement reports.

-For your research, you submit a 30,000 - 40,000 word doctoral thesis of an original piece of research, examined by viva voce.
+For your research you submit a 30,000 to 40,000-word doctoral thesis of an original piece of research, examined by viva voce.

 For more details see our full glossary of assessment terms.

 You'll have access to a range of on-campus and online facilities to support your learning.
-The department for Health and Applied Sciences has an excellent reputation for the quality of its teaching and the facilities it provides.
+The School of Social Science has an excellent reputation for the quality of its teaching and the facilities it provides.

 Careers / Further study

-Students completing this course successfully are in a great position to become counselling psychologists and therapists in a wide range of roles in the private, public and third sectors.
-In fact, the vast majority of recent graduates have secured positions before they complete the qualification, based on their four to five years of placement experience.
+Students successfully completing this course are equipped to work as chartered counselling psychologists and accredited therapists in a wide range of roles in the private, public and third sectors.
+In fact, the majority of recent graduates have secured positions before they complete the qualification, based on their placement experience and prior qualifications/experience.

 Our award-winning careers service helps you develop your employment potential through career coaching, a vacancy service for internships, placements, jobs, global opportunities, volunteering and community activity plus support for entrepreneurial activity, and access to employer events.